Greg-Boggs/gregboggs.com/content/blog/2012-10-13-maximize-your-blog-layout.md

 categories:
   - Blog
 ---
-It&#8217;s been many years since the blog become the standard layout of the web.
+It's been many years since the blog become the standard layout of the web.
 However, many people still struggle with the basics of how to use the blog layout to maximize their content and reward readers.
 When a friend ask me what he should do to maximize his blog content, I  went and found a [couple][1] [of][2] [blogs][3] that [maximize][4] their layout to promote content.

 ## What is a Blog?

-In case you don&#8217;t know, a blog is a traditional website with no homepage.
+In case you don't know, a blog is a traditional website with no homepage.
 Instead of a home page, the website has a reverse chronological listing of content.
-And, that&#8217;s it!
+And, that's it!
 Many blogs also feature comments.
 But, otherwise, there is no difference between a blog and a website other than the home page.

 ## Disadvantages of a Blog